-Recalling and memorizing concepts about abnormal psychology is the easy part, but evaluating and analyzing concepts regarding is far more challenging Each student must submit 2 short writing assignments this semester, for a total of 75 points.
+Recalling and memorizing concepts about abnormal psychology is the easy part, but evaluating and analyzing concepts regarding is far more challenging Each student must submit 2 writing assignments this semester, for a total of 75 points.
 Each student must submit (1) Film Critique and (1) Case summary.
-Each writing option will have individual instructions and due date attached below.
+Each writing option has individual instructions and due date attached below.